 Punishing You by Being Late

 If tardiness is a habit—not a one-time occurrence—for your spouse, they could be passive aggressive.
 This is especially the case if they ask you to meet for lunch the day after an argument and are 20 minutes late to punish you.
-Some people are habitually late; the passive aggressive is purposefully late.
+"Chronic lateness is a half-hearted way of saying NO. They agree to a time, but show up late" says Lancer.
+Some people are habitually late; the passive-aggressive person is purposefully late.
 If you've noticed this behavior in your wife or husband after an argument, more than likely, you are being punished for pissing them off or offending them in some way.

 If your spouse knows you are worried about finances, but spends money anyway, they could be passive aggressive—especially if you have a disagreement with them and they whip out the credit cards the next day.

 If your spouse stonewalls your attempts to communicate during a disagreement, they may be passive aggressive.
 The passive-aggressive fears confrontation out of a sense of unworthiness.
 A passive-aggressive spouse may stonewall and refuse to engage in conflict out of fear you will leave them if they show anger toward you.
 Point out a flaw in the passive aggressive, and they will shut down or walk away, leaving you to stew in the problem.

 If your spouse refuses to have sex in response to something you’ve done to upset them as a form of punishment, it could be passive aggressive.
 Because a passive aggressive person is unable to articulate what they want, feel, or need, instead, "they retain their power using the silent treatment or withholding material/financial support, affection, or sex.
 This undermines intimacy as a way to fight against their dependency," Lancer says.